-A Mid-Semester Feedback session, sometimes called a Small Group Instructional Diagnosis (SGID), provides an opportunity for instructors to gather structured feedback from their students regarding the functioning of the class and the quality of student learning.
-What aspects of class are going well?
+A Mid-Semester Feedback session offers faculty the opportunity to gather structured feedback from their students regarding the design and delivery of a class: What aspects of class are going well?
 What aspects of class might need improvement?
 What changes in the course would benefit student learning?

-These sessions typically occur around mid-semester so that instructors may modify their classes to enhance student learning and performance.
-In addition, our center staff conduct these sessions in order to provide students with increased freedom to express their views, thereby increasing the validity of their responses.
-Ultimately, these feedback sessions provide instructors with valuable information regarding student perceptions of instruction and learning, while conveying to students the importance that faculty hold for the instructional process.
+Sessions take place mid-semester giving faculty information to modify their classes to enhance student learning and performance.
+A Center staff member conducts the review process and meets with the faculty to discuss results and support course changes.
+Geedback sessions provide instructors with valuable information regarding student perceptions of instruction and learning, while conveying to students the importance that faculty hold for the instructional process.

 The Evaluation Questions

 The Individual and Group Feedback forms address three standard questions: